NotAShelf/notashelf.dev/packages/astro-email-obfuscation/README.md

 needs, and to avoid relying on 3rd party packages where possible, it was a good reference that came in handy in the design of this plugin, even though most of the code is entirely different.
 Thank you!

+[this post detailing e-mail obfuscation]: https://spencermortensen.com/articles/email-obfuscation/

+In alter revisions, available obfuscation methods have been revised to follow [this post detailing e-mail obfuscation].
+Some of the methods found here were discussed prior with [@outfoxxed](https://github.com/outfoxxed), but I have learned a lot about e-mail obfuscation, and the statistics have been helpful in choosing supported methods.astro-mail-obfuscation) by Andreas Brunner, though it has been completely rewritten to fit specific needs and avoid external dependencies.